Sustainability starts with the basics

 Cattle feed – 100% from side products

-feed conversion rate 5 to 8 but possibility of producing 100% from side products, i.e. not in competition with human consumption
+feed conversion 5 to 8 but possibility to use 100% by-products from, among other things, human production, so not in competition with humans

 Because we only supply customised feeds, nothing is wasted.